 Risk factors that reduce sexual desire or affect a person’s ability to become aroused can also cause dyspareunia.
 These factors include:

 - Fear, guilt, or shame related to sex

 - Medical conditions like Diabetes, thyroid disease

 - History of sexual abuse or rape

 It all starts with some inciting factor or event.
 Sex becomes initially painful due to the various psychological or physical factors mentioned above.
 If treatment is not sought early on, it enters the cycle of pain (See figure).
 This keeps on progressing which can cause dire consequences.

-The common problems why females don’t seek for treatment are fear, shyness and anxiety, social and cultural reasons.
-This is also because they want to hide their symptoms so that their male partners are left satisfied inspite of them suffering.
+The common problems why females don’t seek for treatment are fear, shyness, and anxiety, social and cultural reasons.
+This is also because they want to hide their symptoms so that their male partners are left satisfied in spite of them suffering.
 There should be no reason to avoid medical treatment as dyspareunia can definitely be treated.
-These women can consult a Gynaecologist or an Urogynaecologist without wasting much time.
+These women can consult a Gynaecologist or a Urogynaecologist without wasting much time.

 Diagnosis: Evaluation for dyspareunia usually consists of

 - A Pelvic examination.
-During a pelvic examination, your doctor can check for signs of skin irritation, infection or structural problems.
-He or she might also try to locate exact site of pain by applying gentle pressure to your genitals and pelvic muscles.
+During a pelvic examination, your doctor can check for signs of skin irritation, infection, or structural problems.
+He or she might also try to locate the exact site of pain by applying gentle pressure to your genitals and pelvic muscles.

-- Your doctor might ask for ultrasound, blood and urine tests
+- Your doctor might ask for an ultrasound, blood, and urine tests.